fedora-modularity/meta-test-family/docs/installation.rst

 MTF installer pulls its latest dependencies: ``python-devel``, ``python-setuptools`` and ``python-netifcaes``, ``docker``, `avocado`_, ``yaml`` and ``json``.

 MTF supports Gherkin-based testing in Python.
-To write tests in a natural language style, backed up by Python code, install BBD tool `behave`_ .
+To write tests in a natural language style, backed up by Python code, install the  BBD tool `behave`_ .
 Execute the following command to install behave with pip:

 .. _avocado: https://avocado-framework.github.io/
 .. _behave: http://pythonhosted.org/behave/